-Back in New York Tori found herself altered from before her trip.
+Back in New York Tori found herself shaken from the trip.
 She saw how right Mr. Peeters was about her situational safety among others and was beginning to understand why elites kept to themselves.
 Social class was not the determining factor for isolation as much as a necessity for safety.
 She also realized that Mr. Kenton had his own correctly held views about higher learning.
 Degrees were now, as far as Tori was concerned, purely paid for achievements except for the minor percentage of individuals who had the ability to transform their otherwise generic education into something more meaningful.
 Yet all that there was for Tori was now again at a standstill.
-Her attention was neither in the past nor present due to her having nothing to want or wonder about.
+Her attention was neither on the past nor present due to her having nothing to want or wonder about.

 Tori had those who were close to her, from the few social engagements that she kept up with and those with whom she did business with.
 She had become quite the benefactor to the art community.
-Lars Dillion, the man whom Tori bought out his entire show when she was starting out in New York too, was now a good friend to her.
+Lars Dillion, the man whom Tori bought out his entire show when she was starting out in New York too, was now a familiar face.
 Tori merely enjoyed their passing banter as it was at least about something other than finances.
-Tori was most surprised that she began to be so close with Mr. Peeters, a man she once feared.
+Tori was most surprised that she began to respect Mr. Peeters, a man she once feared.
 He was not the monster she had formerly viewed him as.
 Mr. Peeters won Tori's trust the day he handed her a file on her mother's family.

-Tori would have used her money for one vindictive thing had she not had already outlived her grandparents; to have their health insurance policies revoked.
-They had died each in a long-term care facility, unlike their daughter who suffered as she did.
-The folder also revealed that Tori had extended family on their side, a third cousin and a few relatives by marriage.
-Tori wondered if they were to receive the same benefits as she had if she were to die.
-This question vexed Tori to the point of bringing it up to the man responsible for her own inheritance, in return, Mr. Peeters informed her that under the law due to her mother's parents having publicly and legally disowning their daughter that their entire side of her family would likely lose in court if they ever did petition the courts for any wealth acquisition.
-Mr. Peeters told Tori this as he showed her an original handwritten letter her grandfather had sent to his insurance company expressly outlining that he had removed Tori's mother as a beneficiary due to his dismissal of her as a familial relation.
-Tori nodded at this before leaning in to say to Mr. Peeters in a stern tone that "they are all to get nothing."
-Mr. Peeters of course responded with his usual dry manner agreeing "I assumed as much."
+Tori would have used her money for one vindictive thing had she not already outlived her grandparents; to have their health insurance policies revoked.
+They had died each in a long-term care facility, unlike their daughter who suffered as she did in abject poverty.
+The folder also revealed that Tori had extended family on their side, a handful of distant cousins, and a few relatives by marriage.
+Tori wondered if they were to receive her estate if she were to die.
+This question vexed her to the point of bringing it up to Mr. Peeters.
+He informed her that under the law due to her mother's parents having publicly and legally disowned their daughter that their entire side of her family would likely lose in court if they ever did petition for any wealth acquisition.
+Mr. Peeters told Tori this as he showed her the original handwritten letter her grandfather had sent to the insurance company expressly outlining that he had removed Tori's mother as a beneficiary due to his dismissal of her as a familial relation.
+Tori nodded at this while leaning in to say to Mr. Peeters in a stern tone that "they are all to get nothing."
+Mr. Peeters responded in his usual dry manner agreeing "I assumed as much."
 An outsider might have found Tori to be cruel for this, but an outsider had not slowly watched her mother die as she had.